rancher/docs/content/rancher/v2.x/en/concepts/workloads/_index.md

 ### Pods

 A [_pod_](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) is one or more containers that share network namespaces and storage volumes.
-Most pods have just one container.
-For all practical purposes, therefore, you can think of a pod as a container.
+Most pods have only one container.
+Therefore when we discuss _pods_, the term is often synonymous with _containers_.
 You scale pods the same way you scale containers, by having multiple instances of the same pod that implement a service.

 ### Controllers